Withdrawals / Return of Title IV

 - Scholarships, that donors specify to be returned in full or part**

-**Institutional policy: Because institutional scholarships are awarded on a full time enrollment, if a course is dropped the scholarship will be reduced and prorated in accordance with the hours dropped which could create a balance on the student’s account.
+**Institutional policy: Because institutional scholarships are awarded on a full-time enrollment, if a course is dropped the scholarship will be revoked which could create a balance on the student’s account.
 If this creates a balance, the student will be billed for the amount owed.

 Students will be billed for any unpaid institutional charges that result from the return of funds to the Title IV programs.